-Karuna Rubin [address] [address]
+December 12, 2019 Erick Lucera [address] [address]

-Dear Karuna:
+Dear Erick:

 It is with great pleasure that we extend you this offer of employment to join AVEO Pharmaceuticals.
 The following letter sets forth the proposed terms and conditions of your offer of employment.
 Position.
-Your position will be Senior Corporate Counsel reporting to Michael Boretti, Vice President, Corporate Development & Alliance Management.
-As a full-time employee we expect that you will devote your full time energies to the business and affairs of AVEO.
+Your position will be Chief Financial Officer, and you will be designated a "Section 16 officer" (with the meaning of Rule 16a-1(f) under the Securities Exchange Act of 1934).
 If you accept this offer, your employment with the Company shall commence on a mutually agreed upon date.